 Include letters of reference from two persons (such as an academic advisor, course instructor or research mentor from your academic major or college) who can address your academic studies, extracurricular or community activities, and relevant job positions (such as paid internships or volunteer service) related to your interest in healthy aging.
 Please give a copy of the scholarship information and application instructions to your references and request that they comment on your potential to contribute to the healthy aging of others through your chosen career.
 Do not use your parents, fellow students, former high school teachers and such, as references.
 Submit the references in sealed envelopes with the individual’s signature crossing the flap and the body of the envelope.

 Attach an unofficial grade transcript of all your completed university work.
+This can be printed from your MyOregonState portal.
+You do not need to provide an 'official transcript'.

 Call 541-737-4717 or send an e-mail: [email protected]